accessibility-exchange/co-design/src/steps/organization-shares-completed-accessibility-plan.md

 * Consultants come back here to look through what’s been done and offer feedback
 * Consultants can appeal the results, challenge it, or reject it

-### Organization updates consultants on follow up plan
+### Federally regulated entity updates consultants on follow up plan

-* Plan for how the organization will be implementing feedback
+* Plan for how the federally regulated entity will be implementing feedback
-* Plan for how the organization is accountable for implementing feedback
+* Plan for how the federally regulated entity is accountable for implementing feedback
 * Provide transparency on any repercussions on not implementing feedback (ex. fines)

 ### A way for all consultants to see the process that was taken and critique it